bolemo/aegis/README.md

 * Check if installation went fine: `/opt/bolemo/scripts/aegis info` or simply `aegis info`

 Once installed, you will likely want to launch the script.
-Use `/opt/bolemo/scripts/aegis update -v` or `aegis update` to update blocklists, generate netset, setup ipset and iptables.
+Use `/opt/bolemo/scripts/aegis up -refresh -v` or `aegis up -refresh` to update blocklists, generate netset, setup ipset and iptables.
 Use of `-v` is to see the progress.

 Anytime, you can use `/opt/bolemo/scripts/aegis status` or `aegis status` to check if everything is up and running or not.